zyq-m/auto-fill-in-form/README.md

 # Auto-Fill-In-Form

-This script work for radio button input only.
+This script work for **radio button input only**.
 It automate to fill in form.

 Fixed: